Skip to main content

 Workloads

 Workloads refer to specific applications or services that are deployed and managed within your cloud environment.
 A Workload exists within a particular Domain, and they encompass everything from the application code to the necessary infrastructure Resources a Workload depends on.
-Everything in Konfig exists to better facilitate the development, deployment, operations, and security of Workloads.
+Everything in Konfigurate exists to better facilitate the development, deployment, operations, and security of Workloads.

 Workload